Large deviation principle in one-dimensional dynamics: The large deviations upper bound

 \section{The large deviations upper bound}

 In this section we complete the proof of the large deviations upper bound in the Main Theorem.
 In Sect.\ref{covering} we construct certain horseshoes (Proposition~\ref{horseshoe}) that are tailored to a given basic open set of~$\cM(f)$.
 The construction is based on the Uniform Scale Lemma in Sect.\ref{fundamental}.
-In order to treat inflection critical points, on a first time we restrict ourselves to small intervals.
+In order to treat inflection critical points, initially we restrict ourselves to small intervals.
 In Sect.\ref{intermediate} we prove two intermediate estimates.
 The first is restricted to a small interval (Proposition~\ref{upper0}), and the second is a global estimate (Proposition~\ref{upper}) obtained by spreading out the local estimate.
-In Sect.\ref{end} we complete the large deviation upper bound.
+In Sect.\ref{end} we complete the large deviations upper bound.

 Positive constants we will be concerned with for the rest of this paper are $\varepsilon$, $\eta$, $\kappa$, $\rho$, chosen in this order.
 The purposes of them are as follows:

 \begin{itemize}

 \item $\varepsilon$ is the error tolerance in the statement of Proposition \ref{upper};